 Tardive Dyskinesia (TD) is a neurological disorder characterized by involuntary, repetitive body movements.
-It is often associated with the long-term use of certain medications, primarily those used to manage psychiatric conditions.
 These medications can affect the nervous system, leading to the development of TD.
 This article delves into the intricacies of Tardive Dyskinesia, exploring its signs, symptoms, and the various treatment avenues available to those affected.

 Understanding Tardive Dyskinesia